Powerlearnproject/se-day1-assignment-Tendell/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+Software engineering is the branch of computer science that deals with the design, development, testing, and maintenance of software applications.
+Software engineering has become increasingly significant in today’s digital age.

+The extensive use of technology in various sectors, such as healthcare, finance, and transportation, has led to a growing demand for innovative and reliable software solutions.

+From streaming services to video games, software engineers are at the forefront of creating immersive and interactive experiences for users worldwide, making software engineering important in many industries, including the entertainment industry.

+The development of special effects, realistic graphics, and seamless user interfaces relies heavily on the expertise of software engineers.

 Identify and describe at least three key milestones in the evolution of software engineering.